stefbowerman/bug-your-browser/README.md

 bug-your-browser
 ================

-Dirty up your website with this pesky housefly
+Dirty up your website with this pesky housefly.

+Comes with three animated gifs!